Duo fitting

-Duo allows the user to modify (refine) the potential energy curves and other coupling curves by least-squares-fit to experimental energy term values or wavenumbers.
+Duo can refine (fit) potential energy curves (PECs) and coupling curves by least-squares fitting to experimental term values (energies) or wavenumbers (line positions).

 FITTING